-MINUS: If you have plenty of shims already there, you can select this option minimize the amount of shims used, since the correction will be accomplished by removing (subtracting) shims.
+MINUS: If you have plenty of shims already there, you can select this option to minimize the number of shims used, since the correction will be accomplished by removing (subtracting) shims.

-PLUS: if you have no shims between the motor flange and support flange to begin with, you can select this option to effect the correction by only adding shims.
+PLUS: if you have no shims between the motor flange and support flange, to begin with, you can select this option to affect the correction by only adding shims.

 ZERO-MINUS: This solution is similar to ZERO-PLUS but in the negative direction, meaning all corrections call for removing shims, with one bolt position at zero correction.
 This is handy if you have lots of shims already between the flanges and want to reduce these while minimizing the corrections needed.